01 of 12

 09 of 12

 It’s hard to categorize primroses.
-There’s the common primrose (Primula vulgaris), cowslips (Primula veris) in buttery yellow, the exotic candelabras (Primula japonica) and the saturated colors of English primrose (primula acaulis).
-They all look best in large clumps, particularly spreading out under trees.
+There’s the common primrose (Primula vulgaris), cowslips (Primula veris) in buttery yellow, the exotic candelabras (Primula japonica) that hold their flower clusters on tall, straight stems, and the saturated colors of English primrose (Primula acaulis).
+They all vary a bit in shape and size, but they all look best in large clumps, particularly spreading out under trees.

 - Hardiness: USDA Hardiness Zones 3 - 9.
 Primroses need a winter chill to bloom their best.